wongcheefah/data-engineering-zoomcamp/03-data-warehouse/README.md

     )
 ```

 No change to `io_config.yaml` and GCS bucket name from module 2.
-Create

 <b>SETUP:</b></br>
 Create an external table using the Green Taxi Trip Records Data for 2022. </br>